schlessera/awesome-wp-cli/readme.md

 - [Controlling WordPress through the Command Line](https://wordpress.tv/2017/05/22/alain-schlesser-controlling-wordpress-through-the-command-line-introduction-to-wp-cli/) - Introductory talk that covers the very basics of the command line for people who never used the console before.
 - [WP Bullet WP-CLI Guides](https://guides.wp-bullet.com/category/wp-cli/) - Snippet-based guides that solve specific use cases.
 - [Siteground Webinar: Learn How WP-CLI Can Make Your Life Easier](https://www.youtube.com/watch?v=DlxbRYpZdQg) - Practical examples on how you can improve your workflows with WP-CLI.
-- [What you can do with WP-CLI](http://mte90.tech/Talk-WPCLI/#/) - Examples, script and many user cases from real experience with WP-CLI
+- [What you can do with WP-CLI](http://mte90.tech/Talk-WPCLI/#/) - Examples, script and many user cases from real experience with WP-CLI.
-- [Codeatcode/WP-CLI scripts](https://github.com/CodeAtCode/WPCli-scripts) - Set of scripts based on wp cli
+- [Codeatcode/WP-CLI scripts](https://github.com/CodeAtCode/WPCli-scripts) - Set of scripts based on wp cli.

 ## Contribute